Search

 "Academies are required to have a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of later life."

-While Academies are not required to follow the National Curriculum, they are required to ensure that their curriculum:
+While academies are not required to follow the National Curriculum, they are required to ensure that their curriculum:

 • includes English, Maths and Science;